TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 The aim is to offer a comfortable and user-friendly experience while providing clear instructions and feedback on actions taken, rather than hard-to-interpret error messages or opaque processes.
 Nearly all parameters related to data extraction and analysis are automatically set, but can still be adjusted within the GUI.
 This design ensures a smooth, code-free user experience, offering helpful guidance while still having full control over the analysis.

 Since the requirements for analysis and visualization can be vastly different and should be editable, the modular design philosophy of the user interface enables you to easily integrate your own analysis module into the GUI.
-All you have to do is to open the Matlab App Designer and copy a few lines of code from the manual, giving real time access to the whole dataset.
+All you have to do is to open the Matlab App Designer and copy a few lines of code from the manual, giving access to the whole dataset.
 When your app window is ready, it can be activated with a few clicks in the GUI, integrating it into the rest of the analysis ecosystem.
-Lastly an autorun functionality can be used to automatically apply all analysis and visualization methods available in the GUI to multiple recordings in a folder and save analysis plots and results independent of the GUI.
+Lastly an autorun (batch) functionality can be used to automatically apply all analysis and visualization methods available in the GUI to multiple recordings in a folder and save analysis plots and results independent of the GUI.

 As a result, NeuroMod is not only ideal for teaching and evaluating recording quality before or after sessions but also for comprehensive data analysis of one or multiple recordings with your own pipeline.